• Current alerts (1) Click to view

 Do I need to bring anything to the ceremony?

 Yes.
 Recipients aged 16 years or older must bring photographic identification such as a driver's licence or passport.
-We suggest that you also bring your invitation to help with the registration process.

 Will I receive my certificate at the ceremony?

-In most cases, recipients are presented with their Australian Citizenship Certificate upon taking their pledge.
+Recipients are presented with their Australian Citizenship Certificate upon taking their pledge.
 If your certificate is not available, the Department of Home Affairs will post it to you.

 Do children need to attend citizenship ceremonies?